marcel-maurer/Scikit_ML/README.md

 ### `Projects/`

-This is the most relevant part of the repository for my own Machine Learning development.
+This is the main part of the repository containing my Machine Learning projects and implementations.

-It contains the projects I worked on and the implementations I developed and modified while learning.
+### `OwnVersion/`

+Contains my original implementation of the project.

+This version represents how I approached the problem independently and provides a direct insight into my own programming and problem-solving approach.

+### `RefactoredVersion/`

+Contains the subsequently improved and extended implementation.

+The original implementation was used as a basis for further development.
+During this process I worked on improving the structure, fixing problems, extending functionality, and experimenting with different approaches.

+AI assistance was used during parts of this development process, but the resulting implementation was tested, debugged, understood, and adapted by me.

 ### `MLUtilitys/`

 Contains reusable Python functionality for Machine Learning projects.

-The purpose of this part of the repository is to avoid rebuilding the same functionality for every project and to make my code more modular.
+The purpose of this part of the repository is to avoid rebuilding the same functionality for every project and to make my code more modular and reusable.

 ### `CSVData/`